The Manitoba Hockey Hall of Fame and Museum was

 The Manitoba Hockey Hall of Fame regularly receives photographs and inquiries from visitors looking for information.
 Here’s our latest.

 Lost track of an old teammate?
 Drop us a line at: firstname.lastname@example.org and we’ll try to track them down by posting it here.

 The first group of inductees was large in order to recognize the accomplishments of Manitoba players, coaches, builders and teams at the international, national, provincial and local levels for many, many years.
 Induction ceremonies were held on an annual or bi-annual basis through 1993.
 Since 1995, the Manitoba Hockey Hall of Fame and Museum has added to its honour roll every second year.

-The Manitoba Hockey Hall of Fame and Museum display is located on the Main level of the Bell/MTS IcePlex just west of Winnipeg’s Perimeter Highway off 3969 Portage Avenue.
+The Manitoba Hockey Hall of Fame and Museum display is located on the Second level of the Bell/MTS IcePlex just west of Winnipeg’s Perimeter Highway off 3969 Portage Avenue.

-The Manitoba Hockey Hall of Fame display features introductions to all Honoured Members.
+The Manitoba Hockey Hall of Fame Interactive display features introductions to all Honoured Members.

 Membership is open to all who are interested in promoting the goals and objectives of the Manitoba Hockey Hall of Fame.
 Any person can become a patron of the hall with a donation of $100.
 We encourage you to support the rich heritage of hockey in Manitoba!